bizz84/tmdb_movie_app_riverpod/README.md

 flutter pub run build_runner build --delete-conflicting-outputs
 ```

-This will generate a `env.g.dart` file inside `packages/core/lib/api`, that is used when making requests to the TMDB API.
+This will generate a `env.g.dart` file inside `lib/env`.
+This contains the `tmdbApiKey` that is used when making requests to the TMDB API.

 Congratulations, you're good to go. 😎